jhuckaby/pixl-request/README.md

 # Handling Timeouts

-PixlRequest handles timeouts in two different ways.
-First, by measuring the "time to first byte" (TTFB), from the start of the request.
+PixlRequest handles timeouts in three different ways.
+First is connect timeout, which includes DNS lookup time plus socket connect time.
+Second, by measuring the "time to first byte" (TTFB), from the start of the request.
 This is *not* an idle timeout, and *not* a connect timeout -- it is the maximum amount of time allowed from the start of the request, to the first byte received.
-Separately, it also can track an idle timeout *after* the first byte has been received.
+Separately, it can also track an idle socket timeout during sending and receiving.
 You can set each timeout separately.

-The default TTFB timeout and idle timeout for all requests is 30 seconds.
-You can customize this per request by including `timeout` and/or `idleTimeout` properties with your options object, and setting them to a number of milliseconds:
+The default connect timeout is 10 seconds, while the TTFB timeout and idle timeout defaults are 30 seconds each.
+You can customize these per request by including `connectTimeout`, `timeout` and/or `idleTimeout` properties with your options object, and setting them to a number of milliseconds:

 ```js
 try {